 Dedicated to opportunity and equality for all, Alex continues to be an active member of the Democratic Party, having served as the President of the California Young Democrats and as a delegate to several state and national conventions.

-Alex and his husband, Todd, their foster child, and their two dogs reside in Mt.
-Washington.
+Alex and his husband, Todd, their foster child, and their two dogs reside in Los Angeles.
 He is also an uncle to 14 nieces and nephews.